-Board Approved District Policies Section
+Board Approved District Policies update pending

-1. Does your district have Appropriate Use Policies that addresses copyright issues, software agreements and policy, and governs the use of all technologies including Internet access by students, teachers, staff, administrators, and community that is re-evaluated and updated yearly?
+1. Does your district have Appropriate Use Policies that address copyright issues, software agreements and policy, and governs the use of all technologies including Internet access by students, teachers, staff, administrators, and community that is re-evaluated and updated yearly?
 Yes

 2. Does your district have policies that clearly articulate both gift acceptance of technology hardware and software, and the disposal process for unused, outdated, or inoperable technology hardware and software that is evaluated and updated yearly?
 Yes